-Xbox Game Pass has quickly become one of our favorite accessories for the Xbox Series X and Xbox Series S. But Microsoft's game-subscription service isn't just for next-gen consoles; it also lets you play hundreds of beloved games on Xbox One, PC and even Android.
+Xbox Game Pass has quickly become one of our favorite add-ons for the Xbox Series X and Xbox Series S. But Microsoft's game-subscription service isn't just for next-gen consoles; it also lets you play hundreds of beloved games on Xbox One, PC, iOS, Android and Web browsers.

 A platform is only as good as its games, though, and Xbox Game Pass has a lot from which to choose: more than 300 titles, to be precise.
 With so much on offer, it can be hard to sort through the sheer volume of games available.

 That's why the Tom's Guide staff has selected our 10 favorite games on the service, from action-packed epics, to chill simulations, to classic strategy experiences, and everything in-between.
 And if you don't like these 10 games, there are hundreds more for you to try.